 Financial aid is provided to supplement the amount the student and parents can contribute toward the costs of the student’s education.
-The federal government and UNCSA believe the primary responsibility for paying for education rests with the student and his or her parents, who are expected to meet as much of the cost as possible.
+The federal government and UNCSA believe the primary responsibility for paying for education rests with the student and their parents, who are expected to meet as much of the cost as possible.

 Undergraduate students wishing to be considered for financial aid should complete and submit the Free Application for Federal Student Aid (FAFSA).
-Priority consideration will be given to students whose FAFSA applications are received at the Central Processing Service (CPS) by the first day of March.
-Students who submit applications after the priority deadline will be considered as funds permit.
+Priority consideration will be given to students whose FAFSA applications are received at the Central Processing Service (CPS) by the first day of February.
+Students who submit applications after the priority date will be considered as funds permit.

-Note: Students wishing to be considered for need-based financial aid must submit a FAFSA each year.
+Note: Students wishing to be considered for need-based financial aid must submit a FAFSA for each year of enrollment.

-North Carolina residents who wish to be considered for the UNC Need-Based Grant and the NC Education Lottery Scholarship should have their FAFSA filed no later than March 1.
-Out- of-state students who are interested in receiving funds through their state grant program should be aware of their state aid deadlines; these dates are provided at http://www.fafsa.ed.gov/deadlines.htm.
+North Carolina residents who wish to be considered for the NC Scholarship should have their FAFSA filed as soon as possible.
+Out-of-state students who are interested in receiving funds through their state grant program should be aware of their state aid deadlines; these dates are provided at https://studentaid.gov/apply-for-aid/fafsa/fafsa-deadlines.

 The Federal Pell Grant Program is designed to provide financial assistance to needy undergraduate college students pursuing their first Bachelor's degree, based on their Expected Family Contribution, determined by the Free Application for Federal Student Aid (FAFSA).
-Pell Grants for the 2017-18 academic year range from $606 to $ 5,920 for full-time attendance.
+Pell Grants for the 2023-24 academic year range from $767 to $7,395 for full-time attendance.
 Awards for each academic year depend on federal funding.
 Federal Supplemental Educational Opportunity Grant (SEOG) awards are reserved for undergraduate students with exceptional financial need who are eligible for the Federal Pell Grant.
-The award amount varies, depending on the student’s financial situation and federal appropriations.
+The amount varies, depending on the student’s financial situation and federal appropriations.

-North Carolina state grants may include the UNC Need-based Grant and the NC Education Lottery Scholarship.
-Eligibility is determined by information provided by the FAFSA.
-The programs are administered through the College Foundation of North Carolina (CFNC).
+North Carolina state grants may include the NC Scholarship.
+Eligibility is determined by information provided on the FAFSA.
+The programs are administered through the NC State Education Assistance Authority (NCSEAA).
 Final appropriation decisions depend on the North Carolina General Assembly.

 Other states award grants, and some allow students to use the grants to attend colleges outside their state.
-In addition to the FAFSA, a separate state application may be necessary to receive the grant.
+In addition to the FAFSA, a separate state application may be necessary to receive those grants.
 Students should contact their state education department for complete information.

-Federal Work-Study (FWS) is a federal program through which undergraduate college students are provided jobs so that money can be earned to meet expenses.
+Federal Work-Study (FWS) is a federal program through which undergraduate college students are provided jobs so that wages can be earned to meet expenses.
 Students participating in this program at UNCSA work an average of four to five hours per week.
-New students awarded FWS must attend a mandatory FWS meeting during orientation.
+New students awarded FWS must attend a mandatory FWS meeting during Orientation.

-First-time student-loan borrowers of Federal Direct Loans and Federal Perkins Loans at the University of North Carolina School of the Arts are required to complete Entrance Counseling.
+First-time student-loan borrowers of Federal Direct Loans at the University of North Carolina School of the Arts are required to complete Entrance Counseling.